Are you contemplating buying your new home in Grand Prairie?

 That's where I can help.

-I'd love to arrange a time to get together with you and communicate with you regarding why you want to buy a home and get an idea of your plans for the future.
+I'd be more than happy to schedule a time to get together with you and speak with you regarding your real estate needs and get an idea of your future plans.

-Step 3 – Start your search
+Step 3 – Start looking for a home

-Step 4 – Get a grasp of the market
+Step 4 – Understand the market

 Step 6 – Negotiate

-Step 7 – Get a loan
+Step 7 – Get financing

 Step 8 – Close the deal

+Your lender will supply you with a Loan Estimate (LE) detailing closing costs within three days of accepting your application.
 You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of receiving your loan application.